durufle/pyavtech/docs/source/overview.rst

 This is a standard for configuring, programming, and troubleshooting instrumentation systems comprising GPIB, VXI, PXI, Serial, Ethernet, and/or USB interfaces.
-Download VISA environment for your system (e.g. KeySight), and install it.
+Download VISA environment for your system (NI-VISA, KeySight), and install it.

 See `Keysight <https://www.keysight.com/main/software.jspx?cc=FR&lc=fre&ckey=2175637&nid=-33002.977662&id=2175637/>`_.